 Program Location: Wyndham Indianapolis West | 2544 Executive Drive, Indianapolis, IN 46241.
 Click here for directions.

+Our workshop will be held in the Fortune Ballroom.
 Parking is available for free on site.

 The workshop begins at 8:00 A.M. with registration and breakfast, and concludes at 3:00 P.M.